Discover Yala National Park in Sri Lanka: What You Need to Know

 The drive through the massive park can be bumpy and rough, and roads can be fairly narrow with trees and lots of vegetation on either side of the path – if you have been on safaris in areas with wide open plains like in South Africa then this may feel a little different.
 Because the paths are relatively narrow, there can also often be severe “traffic” in the park, especially if an animal has been spotted.
 There’s no doubt about it – Yala National Park is probably the most crowded and popular national park in Sri Lanka, which means it is not uncommon to spot dozens upon dozens of jeeps in the same area at any given time.

 On our first safari, another safari company’s jeep got too close to a massive elephant with tusks and it was absolutely terrifying: the elephant inserted its tusks through the open sides of the jeep and pulled out a handbag and bottled water before proceeding to stomp on it excitedly.
 The young mother was hanging out of the other side of the jeep and holding onto her baby.
 Fortunately the elephant lost interest and the jeep drove off, relatively unscathed.
+These types of incidents are only becoming more and more prevalent, as people continue to harass the animals.
 This is an example of why it is extremely important to go with a company that abides by park regulations and keeps a safe distance away from the animals.

 It’s worthwhile to take the time to read this from the official Yala National Park website: